Call for Proposals at PUSH UX 2026

 If you're a specialist or leader, preparing a short talk fits tight schedules, and it might be more valuable to speak to an audience of peers than a broad mass.

 If you're just developing your speaker profile and looking for experience, the medium audience size and shorter runtime lower the barrier.
-And feedback from 2025 particularly highlighted that our experienced audience values fresh ideas that upcoming designers bring.
+Feedback from 2025 particularly highlighted that our experienced audience values fresh ideas that upcoming designers bring.

 Lastly, the faster pace enables to cover a wider range of topics in the program, making it more valuable for everybody.